 Film of several major successes scored by archaeologists in the People's Republic of China in recent years was received by Visnews on September 23.

-Film of several major successes scored by archaeologists in the People's Republic of China in recent years was received by Visnews on September 23.
+Background: Film of several major successes scored by archaeologists in the People's Republic of China in recent years was received by Visnews on September 23.
 Among the many relics filmed were examples of bronze, stone and pottery work dating from the Western Chou dynasty, about 2,7000 years ago.
 They are still in excellent condition and 25 pieces of musical chimes that still sound loud and clear reflect the remarkable skill of the ancient Chinese.

 The film is accompanied by a sound track of Chinese melodies, the tune played on the musical chime is particularly delightful.